august-kaung/my-portfolio/README.md

 //No this is my working to get conflict from orign main.
 //testing for conflict from dev kh real testing
 //Check Recheck Counter Check
+//This is for git resetg
-//This is for git reset
+//This is for git reset22222